COVID-19 pandemic in Niue: Timeline

 On 9 March 2022, the country reported its first case of COVID-19 as the result of travel from New Zealand.
 On 24 March, four new cases were reported at the border as a result of travel from New Zealand.
-All four cases are asymptomatic and include two children under the age of three years.
-In response, Premier Dalton Tagelagi moved Niue into Alert Level Yellow, which is the second of the three alert levels for Niue's response to COVID-19.
+All four cases were asymptomatic and included two children under the age of three years.
+In response, Premier Dalton Tagelagi moved Niue into Alert Level Yellow, which was the second of the three alert levels for Niue's response to COVID-19.
 By 30 March, two new cases were reported, bringing the total number of active cases to six.
 Tegelagi criticised relatives of infected individuals for lingering outside Managed Isolation and Quarantine (MIQ) facilities.
 He advised them not to chat with patients while dropping off food at MIQ facilities.

 On 1 July, five passengers on a flight from New Zealand carrying 118 passengers tested positive for COVID-19.
 In response, Niuean authorities tested the other passengers and launched contact tracing to identify close contacts of the infected individuals.
 On 30 July, Niue reported its first four community cases.
 By that time, the island country had reported 30 COVID-19 cases at the border.
 Late that day, the number of new cases had risen to nine.
+Cases continued to rise throughout the year, reaching a total of 184 cases by early December 2022.

+Cases continued to rise in 2023 and by June 2023, the total number of cases had reached 820 with all having recovered.
+By the end of 2023, the island had recorded a total of 933 cases with no deaths.

+Second outbreak

+On 4 February 2025, the Niue Health Department reported a total of 71 cases in Niue; with 18 new cases reported in the last 36 hours.
+32 of these cases remained active.
+On 7 February 2025, the Health Department declared a second COVID-19 outbreak, with a total of 99 cases.
+Head of Public Health Grizelda Mokoia attributed the outbreak to funerals, public gatherings and new cases arriving via plane.
+This was the second surge since November 2022 when Niue reported 380 COVID-19 cases.
+The total number of cases reached 132 on 11 February, since the first new cases were reported on 11 January at the start of the year.